0-5788719150923125/vtx/src/DESIGN.md

 personas:
   ryan:
     bias: 806051627198709760
-    persona: I am a powerful Artificial Intelligence computer, known as the Source.
+    persona: I am a powerful Artificial Intelligence computer, known as Ryan.
 I have been trained to follow human instructions...
 ```

 ### The Source